sid2934/StopGerry/README.md

 5) Export the new $$geo2010 file as csv with headers
 6 Optional) Place the new .csv file in the resources/csv/ directory of the project
 1) Add the new .csv file to the resourceMap.csv file

+## Acknowledgment
+StopGerry would not be possible without the tools, libraries, datasets, etc that others have created.
+See [StopGerry/StopGerry.csproj](https://github.com/sid2934/StopGerry/blob/master/StopGerry/StopGerry.csproj) for a list of dotnet packages included.

+[OpenElections](https://github.com/openelections) is a fantastic project for US election data

+[PlanScore](https://planscore.org/#!2018-ushouse) provides a comprehensive view of gerrymandering historical data.

+The Efficency Gap metric for Gerrymandering was published by Nicholas Stephanopoulos and Eric McGhee in their paper ["Partisan Gerrymandering and the Efficiency Gap".
+University of Chicago Law Review.
+82: 831–900.
+SSRN 2457468](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2457468)